Contact structures with singularities: from local to global: The -contact Darboux theorem

 \begin{theorem} Let $(M,Z)$ be a $b$-manifold and assume $Z$ compact.
 Let $\xi_0=\ker \alpha_0$ and $\xi_1=\ker \alpha_1$ be two $b$-contact structures such that $\alpha_0|_Z=\alpha_1|_Z$.
 Then there exists a local isotopy $\psi_t$, $t\in [0,1]$ in an open neighbourhood $\mathcal{U}$ around $Z$ such that $\psi^*_t\alpha_t=\lambda_t \alpha_0$ and $\psi_t|_Z=\Id$ where $\lambda_t$ is a family of non-vanishing smooth functions. \end{theorem}

 \begin{proof} The proof is done following Moser's path method.
 Put $\xi_t=(1-t)\xi_0+t\xi_1$, $t\in [0,1]$.
 Because the non-integrability condition is an open condition and $\xi_t|_Z=\xi_0|_Z=\xi_1|_Z$, there exists an open neighbourhood $\mathcal{U}$ containing $Z$ such that $\xi_t$ is a family of $b$-contact structures.
-We will prove that there exists an isotopy $\psi_t:\mathcal{U} \mapsto M$ such that $\psi_t^*\alpha_t=\lambda_t \alpha_0$, where $\lambda_t$ is a non-vanishing smooth function and $\lambda_t|_Z=\Id$.
+We will prove that there exists an isotopy $\psi_t:\mathcal{U} \mapsto M$ such that $\psi_t^*\alpha_t=\lambda_t \alpha_0$, where $\lambda_t$ is a non-vanishing smooth function and $\lambda_t|_Z=1$.
 Assume that $\psi_t$ is the flow of a vector field $X_t$ and differentiating, we obtain the following equation: where $\mu_t= \frac{d}{dt}(\log|\lambda_t|)\circ \psi_t^{-1}$.
 Taking $X_t \in \xi_t$, this equation writes down

 Applying the Reeb vector field to both sides, we obtain the equation that defines $\mu_t$: As $\dot{\alpha}_t|_Z=0$, $\mu_t|_Z=0$ and hence $X_t$ is zero on $Z$.
 By non-degeneracy of $d\alpha_t$ on $\xi_t$ there exists a unique $X_t\in \xi_t$ solving Equation \ref{stabilityeq}.
-Integrating $X_t$ yields the desired result. \end{proof} Note that this proof fails if one wants to prove stability of $b$-contact forms, that is we cannot assume that $\lambda_t= \Id$ in a neighbourhood of $Z$.
+Integrating $X_t$, which we can do as $Z$ is compact, yields the desired result. \end{proof} Note that this proof fails if one wants to prove stability of $b$-contact forms, that is we cannot assume that $\lambda_t= 1$ in a neighbourhood of $Z$.